pato7mx/Credit-Card-Risk-Analysis-Machine-Learning/README.md

 ### Communication Protocols
 We will be working through slack, all communication must be in English.
 We will have zoom meetings.
+Meeting will be on Sundays, starting 9:30 am.
+On this meeting we will discuss what we have done before uploading our files.